Skip to content

 node1 through node3 base setup

 You must install Open vSwitch on node1 through node3.
 You will then connect enp7s0 to an OVS bridge called br-ex.
-This bridge will be used later by OVN Kubernetes.
+This bridge will be used later by OVN-Kubernetes.
 Furthermore, you must assign IP addresses to br-ex and point the nodes' default route via br-ex to gw1.

 Set hostnames